Configuring Open WebUI for AI Interaction

 - Current user settings

 Select theme and language.
 Activate or deactivate notifications.
-Define default system prompt and modify advanced generation parameters.
+Define the default system prompt and change advanced generation parameters.

 Set the default model.
 Set the user interface, chat and audio related preferences.